TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-howto.md

 - Open a support ticket to ask for help for a data migration to another account.

 ### **How can I automate Synapse Link operations?**
-For help to automate Synapse LInk, go to the following resources.
+For help to automate Synapse Link, go to the following resources.

 #### CLI
 - [Create a database account with Synapse Link enabled](https://docs.microsoft.com/cli/azure/cosmosdb?view=azure-cli-latest#az_cosmosdb_create-optional-parameters)